pekrau/CouchDB2/README.md

 If the existing design document is identical, no action is taken and `False` is returned, else the document is updated and `True` is returned.

-If `rebuild` is `True`, force view indexes to be rebuilt after update.
+If `rebuild` is `True`, force view indexes to be rebuilt after update by accessing the view.
 This may take some time.

 Example of doc:
 ```